 Jointly developed by the Building Construction Authority, SkillsFuture Singapore and Workforce Singapore, together with employers, trade associations and chambers (TACs), unions, professional boards, and education institutions, provides information on the sector, occupations/job roles, skills and competencies required for each job role, possible career pathways as well as a list of training programmes available to help facilitate skills upgrading and mastery.

 It aims to provide a common skills language for stakeholders in the Built Environment (BE) sector.
-It is aligned with, and supports the Construction Industry Transformation Map (ITM) and Real Estate ITM (focusing on the Facilities Management sub-sector) under the BE cluster, by identifying pivotal BE jobs, outlining career pathways as well as existing and emerging skills to support the growth and transformation of the sector.
+It is aligned with, and supports the Built Environment Industry Transformation Map (ITM), by identifying pivotal BE jobs, outlining career pathways as well as existing and emerging skills to support the growth and transformation of the sector.
 It also aims to facilitate skills recognition and supports the design of training programmes, complementing our manpower strategies in talent attraction, retention and skills development.

 Who is it for?

 The target groups for the Skills Framework for Built Environment are as follows:

 - Individuals who wish to join or progress within the BE sector, will be able to assess their career interest, identify relevant training programmes to prepare for their desired jobs or upgrade their skills in areas valued by employers for career advancement;